 Tagging is the ability to tag documents that enables users to search document easily with keywords.
 Tags cloud web parts enable users to display tagging keywords.

 The recent activity is a helpful way to understand what the person has been working on recently.

-Survey is used when user want to collect the responses from various people, across the organization about any event, any activity or any other thing.
-It is a list that allows user to collect the responses in various ways.
-User can ask the questions and they can answer those questions and then result can be analyzed by taking it to the excel sheet or through graphical summary or by watching all responses at once.
+A survey is used when a user wants to collect the responses from various people, across the organization about any event, any activity or any other thing.
+It is a list that allows the user to collect the responses in various ways.
+A user can ask the questions and they can answer those questions and the result can be analyzed by taking it to the excel sheet or through graphical summary or by watching all responses at once.